 Tutoring Services are provided on each GNTC campus.
 A tutoring schedule of general education courses and several other courses is posted on all GNTC campuses and the GNTC website.
 At the request of instructors or students, other courses will be considered for tutoring services.
-These services are offered for day and/or evening students on all campuses, and are also available to students taking courses online through the Georgia Virtual Technical Connection.
+These services are offered for day and/or evening students on all campuses.